jdidion/xphyle/README.md

 <img src="https://github.com/jdidion/xphyle/blob/master/docs/logo.png?raw=true"
      alt="logo" width="200" height="200">

-xphyle is a small python (3.4+) library that makes it easy to open compressed files.
+xphyle is a small python library that makes it easy to open compressed files.
 Most importantly, xphyle will use the appropriate program (e.g. 'gzip') to compress/decompress a file if it is available on your system; this is almost always faster than using the corresponding python library. xphyle also provides methods that simplify common file I/O operations.

+Recent version of xphyle (4.0.0+) require python 3.6.
+Older versions of xphyle support python 3.4+.

 # Installation

 ```
 pip install xphyle
 ```

-If you are using python < 3.6, this will install one dependency: [backports.typing](https://pypi.python.org/pypi/backports.typing).

 # Building from source